ttbarnes/dry-cypress-examples/README.md

 Additionally, as an application grows, we could otherwise be repeating the same assertions throughout multiple tests.
 With text assertions, the only differences between tests are the selector and/or expected text.

 For example, 1x test spec could contain 4x lines of code to assert a single piece of text.
-If you have 200 tests, this means 800 lines of code.
+If we have 200 tests, this means 800 lines of code.
 Instead, this could be 200 lines of code; 1 line for each spec.

 It is best to introduce such approaches as early as possible.
 As a real world example - in a "medium sized, historical project", I recently introduced a generic `assertText` command **which removed just over 2,000 lines of code**.